 Treatment at Moffitt Cancer Center

-Moffitt’s gynecological clinic is home to a multispecialty team of surgeons, medical oncologists, reproductive endocrinologists and many other professionals, who specialize in treating all types of ovarian cancer, including stromal tumors.
+Moffitt’s Gynecologic Oncology Program is home to a multispecialty team of surgeons, medical oncologists, reproductive endocrinologists and many other professionals, who specialize in treating all types of ovarian cancer, including stromal tumors.
 This team collaborates to create individualized treatment plans, tailored to each of our patient’s unique needs and preferences.